 A total of 120 semester credits are required for graduation, consisting of 24 semester credits of upper-division nursing coursework.
 Learners complete the didactic section of the program online, eliminating the need to travel to a location for class.

-For more information, review the latest College Catalog and the recent Addendums.
-Questions regarding Admissions into the Program or Financial Aid, speak directly with an Admissions or Financial Aid Advisor at (801) 689-2160.
+For more information, review the latest College Catalog.
+For questions regarding Admissions into the Program or Financial Aid, speak directly with an Admissions or Financial Aid Advisor at (801) 689-2160 or by filling out this form to request information.

 How many classes does the BSN program require?

 The Program includes 9 nursing courses that is delivered over 3 semesters (12 months) for a total of 24 semester credits.
-The clinical hours required are dedicated to the Community Health and Capstone Projects that both can be completed in the learner’s own community and local facilities.
+The experiential learning hours required are dedicated to the Community Health and Capstone Projects that both can be completed in the learner’s own community and local facilities.

-Skim through the Program’s curriculum below as it is divided into the three Levels.
-For more information, see RN-to-BSN Course Descriptions down below.
+Skim through the Program’s curriculum below as it is divided into the three levels.
+For more information, see the RN-to-BSN Course Descriptions section down below.

 What classes are required for a BSN degree?